 Thus, sale proceeds originating from commercial properties, or investment properties that never qualified as your main residence for capital gains tax purposes, are ineligible for downsizer contributions.

-Moreover, a qualifying residence does not include houseboats, caravans, or mobile homes.
+A qualifying residence does not include houseboats, caravans, or mobile homes.

 Opting for a downsizer contribution requires selling a qualifying property.
 However, you don’t need to purchase another residence afterwards.
 For instance, if you plan to rent, move into a retirement village or aged care facility, or live with family post-sale, you are still eligible to make a downsizer contribution.